 - Barkada road trips & Netflix → look for 5 G speed and unlimited promos.

-- Solo travel & e-mail checks → you can survive on a lighter, cheaper LTE model.
+- Solo travel & e-mail checks → You can survive on a lighter, cheaper LTE model.

-- Digital-nomad mountain life → consider satellite-enabled kits or a hotspot with external antenna ports.
+- Digital-nomad mountain life → Consider satellite-enabled kits or a hotspot with external antenna ports.

-2. Coverage is King: Match Bands to Your Barangay
+Match Bands to Your Barangay

 The fastest modem is useless if it can’t latch onto the signal outside your window.
 Three quick hacks: